G8OO Radio Blog 23-04-2021

 After many years in radio my only interest is contesting and I do very little rag chewing unless it is during a CW lesson or on the air with friends.

-I have recently sold my vintage 1980 Triumph T140 ES Bonneville motor bike and put the monies towards a modern SDR Flex 6600 radio (which I am still trying to find my way around).
-Even though this is a beautiful radio, I still only have long wires up for 70, 80 and 160, and use the rigs ATU for all of the bands.
+I sold my vintage 1980 Triumph T140 ES Bonneville motor bike and put the monies towards a modern Flex6600 which has recently been replaced with a Ftdx101MP radio (which I am still trying to find my way around).

-This year I am hoping to put up a small tower and possibly a Hex Beam which again is limited but we do live in a conservation area and anything bigger would cause a problem.
+This year I received planning permission and erected a small tower and Hex Beam which again is limited but we do live in a conservation area and anything bigger would cause a problem.

-My 60ft mobile tower and big HF 8 ele beam will have to stay in storage unless I decide to go /p.
+My 60ft mobile tower and big Cushcraft X7 Big Thunder fitted with 40mts rotatable dipole 8 ele beam will have to stay in storage - unless I decide to go /p.

-So life goes on and I must say that retirement and living in Norfolk is extremely enjoyable and don’t see myself moving on from here.
+So life goes on and I must say that retirement and living in Norfolk is extremely enjoyable and don’t see myself moving far from here.

 My modes of Operating